 Former Indian diplomat Amit Dasgupta, who heads the Mumbai campus of the SP Jain School of Global Management, lays down pointers for companies.
 First, they need to put forward a strong vision and plan for their global footprint.
 At the same time, it is important to be conversant with the legal framework, rules and regulations.
 "You simply cannot break the law or be perceived as someone likely to cut corners," he stresses.
 Second, it is usually helpful to have a local partner, especially someone who has credible and reliable credentials and more importantly shares the same values about being well within the boundaries of the law.
 For aggrieved companies, he says, the only recourse is legal.
 "If a charge is made, it needs to be refuted in court.
 Get a good lawyer to present your case forcefully and convincingly."

-It is here - legal risk - that many companies seem to falter.
+It is here - legal risk strategy - that many companies seem to falter.
 Somasekhar Sundaresan, partner at national law firm J Sagar Associates, says, "In India, we have the unique approach of seeing spending on legal services as an evil and wasteful expense.
 Lawyer jokes abound worldwide but Indian corporates take the lawyer jokes seriously and don't really engage meaningfully."
 He cautions, "Unless Indian businesses start seeing legal and regulatory expense as a business necessity and not as a luxury, their risks in international operations would continue to be a threat."

 The other side of the coin is internal communication - if there is a threat to a company of its business, there is a lot of confusion and restlessness among employees.
 The only way to deal with this is to communicate with internal stakeholders directly - and the communication should come right from the top and before the situation snowballs into a crisis, say experts.